 Though the effect sizes of these four experiments were in the small to medium range, they can add up in the long run.
 In one of the experiments, for example, participants who viewed the family photos expensed an average of $8.00 less than those in the other conditions.

-In sum, the study shows that small and inexpensive adjustments to the workplace environment can influence employee behavior in ways that discourage fraud and other counterproductive work behaviors.
+In sum, the study shows that small and inexpensive adjustments to the workplace environment can influence employee behavior in ways that discourage employee theft and other counterproductive work behaviors.
 Companies should thus actively encourage employees to bring symbols of their “non-work selves” into the workplace.
 Doing so would help to integrate, rather than suppress, the many different aspects of people’s lives.

 Study: “Show me the … family: How photos of meaningful relationships reduce unethical behavior at work”